Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Relative orbifold Donaldson--Thomas theory

-or in the language of Kiem-Li \cite{KL}, a \emph{cosection} that is nowhere degenerate.
+In the language of Kiem--Li \cite{KL}, this is a \emph{cosection} which is nowhere degenerate.
 We conclude from \cite{KL} that the intrinsic normal cone, in the sense of \cite{Be}, lies in the kernel $\cE_1\subset \text{Ob}_{\Hilb^P(\cX,\cD)}$ of this cosection as a \emph{cycle} $C$.
 As usual, one defines a \emph{reduced} virtual cycle by restricting $C$ to the zero-section of $\cE_1$,

 The reduced class is of virtual dimension $2m_0+1$, and is related to the usual virtual cycle by

 This construction leads to the following result.

 \begin{prop} For $\varepsilon\neq 0$, the DT invariants